atosorigin/bullsequana-edge-system-management/ansible/readme.md

 2. comment/uncomment/modify your variables

 ### how to run your playbooks
-1. log on to awx_web docker container
+1. optionaly log on to awx_web docker container
 2. go to your playbook directory
 3. execute ansible-playbook command with appropriate parameters and desired playbook